As a society, our view of work is broken.

 - Am I motivated by passion or glory?

 These questions address issues of identity and impact—in short, what you might call purpose.
 We believe that vocation, while not the be-all and end-all, is one expression of our purpose and a great opportunity to advance human flourishing.
-We invite you to join us as we explore how faith intersects with leadership, business, and career development.
+We invite you to join us as we explore how purpose intersects with work, leadership, business, and career development.

 Our hope is to inspire a countercultural view of work that affirms the dignity of every individual and drives sustainable community impact.
 This new blog intends to be a small step in that direction.